-The Association has experienced a significant growth in membership resulting in an increase in the underlying exposure and premiums.
-This increase in premiums has subsequently increased the associated premium risk.
-Meanwhile, reserve risk has also increased due to higher technical provisions, compared to this time last year.
-This higher valuation of technical provisions is largely driven by a large claim in the 2021/22 policy year.
+The Association has experienced a significant growth in membership in recent years resulting in an increase in the Association's underlying exposure and premiums.
+This ongoing increase in premiums has subsequently continued to increase the associated premium risk.
+However, whilst premium risk has continued to increase this year, it is the reduction in reserve risk which has driven a reduction in overall underwriting risk this year.
+Reserve risk has decreased due to lower technical provisions, compared to this time last year.